Messi-Q/Smart-Contract-Dataset/README.md

         7.}
     ```

-For instance, the value of _block.timestamp_ is assigned to variable _closingTime_  (line 4), while the variable _closingTime_
-is called in the return statement (line 5).
-Therefore, we mark that the function _closeRound_ exists the
-timestamp dependency vulnerability, i.e., label = 1.
+As can be seen, the *block.timestamp* is assigned to variable *closingTime* (line 4), and the variable *closingTime* is called in the return statement (line 5).
+Thus, we label the function *closeRound* existing the timestamp dependency vulnerability, i.e., label = 1.

-Case 2: When the value of _block.timestamp_ is assigned by the condition statements (e.g., _require_ and _assert_), we consider
-that the _block.timestamp_ is constricted by the condition statements, we label the corresponding function does not exist
-the timestamp dependency vulnerability.
+Case 2: When the *block.timestamp* is assigned in the strict condition statements (e.g., _require_ and _assert_), we label that the corresponding function does not exist the timestamp dependency vulnerability.

     ```
         1.contract Safe {